COVID-19 Safety at Hotels & Lodging in Mammoth Lakes

 - On-site retail – open with limited capacity

-- Fitness centers – outdoor use only
+- Fitness centers – limited indoor capacity

 - Indoor pools and hot tubs – closed